squinkylabs/SquinkyVCV/docs/saws.md

 We don't expect many users will go for the "Clean 2" setting.
 It uses quite a bit more CPU than "Clean 1", and it is quite difficult to hear the difference.

 To give a subtle sense of rhythmic pulsing, you may of course run a clock or LFO into the trigger input.

+## A note about polyphony

+The implementation of polyphony is fairly conventional.
+The number of channels coming into the V/8 input determines the number of "voices" that saws will generate.
+All of the other CV inputs may be fully polyphonic also.
+But if you patch a mono VC into any of the inputs of Saws then it will apply to all the voices in Saws.

 ## Additional information